Constitution of the Philippines: Article XII – National Economy and Patrimony

+Section 2 contains restrictions against any foreign ownership of land of the public domain and certain industries like media, and up to a maximum of 40% of voting equity on others and/or as put on a "Foreign Investment Negative List" (last revised 2022, three days before Rodrigo Duterte stepped down).

+Section 7 prohibits transfer of private lands to individuals, corporations, or associations qualified to acquire or hold lands of the public domain save in cases of hereditary succession.

 Article XIII – Social Justice and Human Rights

 Article XIII divulge the utmost responsibility of the Congress to give the highest priority in enactments of such measures which protects and enhances the rights of all the people to human dignity through affirming that present social, economic and political inequalities as well as cultural inequities among the elites and the poor shall be reduced or removed in order to secure equitable welfare and common good among Filipino people.
 It also establishes the role of the Commission on Human Rights which ensures appropriate legal measures for the protection of human rights of all the persons within the Philippines as well as Filipinos residing abroad.
 Moreover, this section also lays down salient provisions such as: